EMO-BON Metagenomics: From Backend Integration to Frontend Processing

 Note that we already have some of the EMO-BON RO-Crates locall in /emobon_demo/ro-crates/analysis-results-cluster-01-crate/.

 Expose your triples as a SPARQL end-point accessible over HTTP.
-Fuseki provides REST-style interaction with your RDF data.
-Navigate to your downloaded fuseki files, open the archive if you have not done it yet and start the server as follows
+Fuseki provides REST-style interaction with your RDF data, here running locally on localhost.
+Navigate to your downloaded fuseki files, open the archive if you have not done it yet and start the server

 cd apache-jena-fuseki-5.6.0/